 - The amount of personal contact between the grandchild and the grandparent prior to filing the custody action

 - Whether granting custody to a grandparent will interfere with the relationship between the child and either or both of the child’s parents

 - Whether granting custodial time to the grandparent is in the best interest of the grandchild

-The role and rights of grandparents have changed in recent years.
-It is important to have competent representation to protect your rights as either a grandparent or a parent who is defendant against the petition of a grandparent.
+The role and rights of grandparents has changed in recent years.
+It is important to have competent representation to protect your rights as either a grandparent or a parent who is a defendant against the petition of a grandparent.